learn-co-students/green_grocer-houston-web-071618/README.md

 ## Objectives

 Create a checkout method to calculate the total cost of a cart of items and apply discounts and coupons as necessary.

 Dr. Steve Bruhle, your green grocer, isn't ready, but you are!

 ## Instructions

-Implement a method `checkout` to calculate total cost of a cart of items and apply discounts and coupons as necessary.
+Implement a method `checkout` to calculate total cost of a cart of items and apply discounts 8778777and coupons as necessary.
 The checkout method will rely on the `consolidate_cart`, `apply_coupons`, and the `apply_clearance` methods.

 #### The `consolidate_cart` method